 - How fast is Astra?

-- How to setup and customize Astra?
+- How to set up and customize Astra?

 Highlights

-Astra is one of the few themes that has crossed 1 million+ installations, according to WordPress themes directory.
+Astra is one of the few themes that has crossed 1 million+ installations, according to the WordPress themes directory.

 - Launched in: 2017